ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-1-1.md

-Chapter 1: Introduction: Defining the Importance of Managing Conflict Across Cultures
+Defining the Importance of Managing Conflict Across Cultures
 =====================================================================================

 In our increasingly diverse and globalized world, managing conflicts across cultures has become essential for maintaining positive relationships and promoting mutual understanding.
 In this chapter, we will explore why managing conflict across cultures is so important.